X-Ray Crystallography Services

-A second computer is dedicated to accessing the Cambridge Structural Database, which contains over 700,000 crystal structures, is available.
-Remote access is available to access this computer and the Cambridge Structural Database.
-Click here for instructions on how to set up remote access.
+A second computer is dedicated to accessing the Cambridge Structural Database, which contains over 1.1 million crystal structures, and is available for remote access.
+Please email Wen Zhou for instructions on setting up remote access or troubleshooting remote access.

 If you are a student or researcher at the University of Calgary, you may submit or run your own samples.
 If you are not at the University of Calgary, samples must be submitted.
-Please contact Benjamin for fees regarding instrument and operator time.
+Please contact Wen Zhou for fees regarding instrument and operator time.

-If you wish to submit your samples for X-ray diffraction analysis, please fill out the appropriate form below and email it to Benjamin.
+If you wish to submit your samples for X-ray diffraction analysis, please fill out the appropriate form below and email it to Wen Zhou.
 You will be contacted regarding the approximate time when your sample will be analyzed and when to bring your sample to the X-ray lab.

 If you wish to collect data for your own sample, you must be trained on the instrument and have an X-ray dosimeter badge.
 To obtain a dosimeter, please fill out this form.
-Return the completed form to Benjamin.
+Return the completed form to Wen Zhou.

-To use the single crystal X-ray diffractometers, please contact Benjamin to be placed in the queue.
+To use the single crystal X-ray diffractometers, please contact Wen Zhou to be placed in the queue.
 If you have an instrument preference or other requirements, please indicate that in your email.

 To use the powder X-ray diffractometer, you can book instrument time through Faces.
-If you require a specific sample stage or need to be added to the Faces Scheduling System, please email Benjamin.
+If you require a specific sample stage or need to be added to the Faces Scheduling System, please email Wen Zhou.

 X-ray crystallography services